Michael R. Cogliandro

 Leveraging Artistic Strength

-At ESD, I worked with several kids where we had to totally rethink their roles.
-One boy with learning differences was struggling with class participation, especially on the technical side of things, as well as social isolation.
+I once worked with a boy with learning differences who was struggling with class participation, especially on the technical side of things, as well as social isolation.
 He happened to be a really good artist.
-I made him the "Art Director."
+I made him the “Art Director.”
 He chose the aesthetics and designed logos for the whole class.
 Suddenly, he was essential.
-It didn't just help his work, it also changed how the class saw him.
+It didn’t just help his work, it changed how the class saw him.
 He started getting invited to lunch for the first time.

 Stealth Differentiation for the Whole Class